emad-elsaid/emad-elsaid.github.io/My ideal browser.md

 * Search images in pages by content.
 * Should be programmable.
 I don't need artificial limits.
 I should be able to override any part of this browser and extend it with a sane programming language.
 * Videos transcribed and saved. and searchable. like any other content.
 * No app store. just users writing their own packages/extensions or whatever you call them. and share it with each other.
 No big brother trying to save the little kids using their browser kind of bullshit.
+(QuteBrowser fullfills this item)